AcalaNetwork/hardhat-tutorials/NFT/README.md

 ```

 Import of the `ERC721`, `Counters` utility and `ERC721URIStorage` from `@openzeppelin/contracts` is
-done between the `pragma` definition and the  start od the `contract` block.
+done between the `pragma` definition and the start of the `contract` block.
 The `ERC721` contract
 is OpenZeppelin implementation of the ERC721 standard. `Counters` utility is used to increment
-`_tokenIds` every time a new token is minted. `ERC721URIStorage` is used to store the NFTs URI that
+`_tokenIds` every time a new token is minted. `ERC721URIStorage` is used to store the NFT's URI that
-point to the data associatted to the tokens.
+point to the data associated to the tokens.
 The import statements look like this:

 ```solidity
 import "@openzeppelin/contracts/token/ERC721/ERC721.sol";